Skip to Content

 One of my favorite television chefs of all time is Julia Child.
 I can remember laying on the floor as a kid on a Saturday morning watching her make dishes like this Classic Quiche Lorraine.
 She poured all of her knowledge into my brain about food and delicious recipes.
 I knew that growing up, I wanted to be her — teaching others how to make delicious food.

 Imagine my surprise, here I am — 45 years of age and doing just that.
 I love making good food to share with my readers, so today I am sharing her classic Quiche Lorraine with you.
-Except — I am subbing out an ingredient to make it a better for you version.

 Instead of using eggs, I am choosing to use Egg Beaters® instead.
 I love that this Classic Quiche Lorraine is a wholesome, homemade dish that can be made in a cinch with Egg Beaters.
 Thanks to their convenient packaging, there’s no cracking of eggs or cleanup required!
 (Be sure to check out their new product as well — Egg Beaters Whole Eggs with NISIN).

-My Secret Ingredient for Classic Quiche Lorraine
+My Secret Ingredient for This Classic Quiche Lorraine Recipe

 Some people cannot eat eggs though due to some dietary restrictions and they need an alternative that supports their diet choice.